-Perhaps you’ve been diagnosed with endometriosis and you’re living with some of the dreaded effects, like painful sex, or maybe you’ve yet to visit your healthcare provider, but are having some difficulty during intimacy.
+Perhaps you’ve been diagnosed with endometriosis and you’re living with some of the dreaded effects, like painful sex, or maybe you’re experiencing painful sex and other symptoms, but are yet to visit your healthcare provider.

 Unfortunately, there are many women who have endometriosis, and may not even know it.
-If you identify with some of the symptoms and information below, we strongly suggest visiting your gynaecologist.
+If you identify with some of the symptoms and information below, we strongly suggest visiting your gynecologist.

 This disorder can have some terribly uncomfortable side effects, and we all deserve to manage and make our lives as enjoyable as possible… and that includes our sex life.

 What is Endometriosis?

 Endometriosis is when all or parts of the endometrium grow outside of your uterus.
 In those without endometriosis, the endometrium lines the uterus, and plays an important function in reproduction such as the menstrual cycle and pregnancy.
 Polycystic Ovary Syndrome (PCOS) is a hormonal condition that causes similar side effects, so keep that in mind when talking to your gynecologist.

 With those who have endometriosis, the tissue still functions as it should.
 However, during menstruation, there is nowhere for the endometrial tissue that is outside of the uterus to go to exit the body, and thus it becomes trapped.

 This disorder can become worse when surrounding tissue becomes irritated, creating scar tissue and adhesions, causing pelvic tissue and organs to stick to each other.
 If this happens, there is potential to induce bouts of intense pain, especially during one’s period (dysmenorrhea).